rileymd88/answers-for-sense/README.md

 | `answers-for-sense-edit-overlay` | Overlay displayed in edit mode. |

 ## Changelog
+### v0.1.4
+- Bug fix for custom icons not rendering correctly in the Assistant dialog

 ### v0.1.3
 - Removed the need to add a content security policy to use the extension